-Most lenders base credit underwriting decisions on borrowers’ FICO credit scores which you can check for free through Credit Karma.
+Most lenders base credit underwriting decisions on borrowers’ FICO credit scores.
 The five main components of your basic FICO credit score are, in descending order of weight:

 - Repayment History.
 This component accounts for 35% of your FICO score.
 Even a single missed payment is a significant demerit, so the best way to ensure a high number here is to make timely payments on all loans, lines of credit, and non-debt obligations that could affect your credit score, such as utility payments.
 If it’s available, enroll in autopay to reduce your chances of a missed payment.
 Your credit report contains payment information going back seven years.

 - Credit Utilization.
 This accounts for 30% of your FICO score.
 It’s calculated by dividing your total revolving debt balances, such as credit card and home equity line balances, by the sum of your available credit lines.
 For instance, if your cumulative revolving credit balance is $5,000 and your total available credit is $15,000, your credit utilization ratio is 33%.
 Though some utilization is to be expected, lenders prefer lower credit utilization ratios.
 Strive to keep yours below 50%.